natalieagus/50002-2022/_notes/o_virtualmachine.md

 3.  **Two execution modes** in the system:
 	* **Kernel mode**: that allows the CPU to have ultimate access to all hardware and data, so that it can perform crucial process management tasks such as "*saving*" the states (Register contents, stack, PC, etc) of the interrupted process (to be resumed safely later on).
-	* **User mode**: a non-priviledged mode that disallow programs to corrupt illegal memory space of other programs or hijack resources.
+	* **User mode**: a non-privileged mode that disallow programs to corrupt illegal memory space of other programs or hijack resources.

 4. Other interrupts must be **disabled** when this process of "saving state" occurs  (otherwise data will be lost).